scalawithcats/scala-with-cats/src/pages/type-classes/anatomy.md

 that accepts instances of the type class as implicit parameters.

-Cats provides utilities that make type classes easier to use, and you will sometimes seem these patterns in other libraries.
+Cats provides utilities that make type classes easier to use, and you will sometimes see these patterns in other libraries.
 There are two ways it does this: *Interface Objects* and *Interface Syntax*.

 **Interface Objects**